Authentication

 <a n:href="Edit:create" n:if="$user->isLoggedIn()">Create post</a>

-this is a shortcut for (do not confuse it with tag-if
+which is a shortcut for the following notation (do not confuse it with tag-if

 ):